 - Transfer to Catania airport.

-- Tour of Siracusa with guide
+- Tour of Siracusa with English-speaking guide.

-- Visit to the fish market.
+- Visit to the fish market with English-speaking guide.

 - Round trip transfers on arrival & departure from Catania Airport or Train Station.